The Anatomy of a Bug’s Life Cycle in Software Testing

 Bugs happen when there is an error in the code or when an important detail is missing.
 Usually, the defect occurs when problems in the hardware or operating system show up.
 Issues on how the program interacts with other programs on the computer may also cause a bug.

 Like an actual bug that starts from an egg to an adult in its entire life, software bugs also go through a bug life cycle.

 A bug life cycle or a defect life cycle is the process of managing software defects.
 It provides an easy way to keep track of the following:

 Through the defect bug life cycle, software developers get a bird’s eye view of the defect status of the project.

 The defect life cycle allows developers to focus on fixing bugs that are most critical to users.
-It also helps testers prioritize testing based on their severity.
+It also helps testers prioritize testing based on its severity.

 The Defect Life Cycle States

 The defect life cycle or bug life cycle in software testing has various states.

 When someone discovers a bug, it is in a new state of the defect life cycle.
 It becomes the responsibility of the developer team who wrote the code.
 They should fix the bug so they won’t make the same mistake when they write the same code again.

 Once a new defect is reported, the bug status is now in the assigned state of the defect life cycle.
 A team of developers will resolve and move it to the fixed state.